Synthesis

 From lowest risk to most aggressive:

-3. Long calls/puts - aggressive (speculation, total premium at risk)
+3. Long calls or puts: aggressive (speculation, total premium at risk)

 The Critical Exam Questions